- About PS&F

 Trends in Patent Infringement Suits

-PricewaterhouseCoopers (PWC) recently published their report, 2009 Patent Litigation Study, which discusses the current trends in patent litigation.
+PricewaterhouseCoopers (PWC) recently published their report, opens in a new window2009 Patent Litigation Study, which discusses the current trends in patent litigation.
 In 2008, 2,896 patent infringement actions were filed and the median award was about $2.5 million.
-The study also found that roughly two thirds of infringement cases brought to trial were successful.
+The study also found that roughly two-thirds of infringement cases brought to trial were successful.

 In addition to high awards, defense costs can be staggering.
 In a 2009 opens in a new windowAmerican Intellectual Property Law Association Survey, the mean cost of litigation (not including awards and damages) ranged from $767,000 and $5,499,000: